RushilKothari/RushilKothari/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Projects in Java
+- 🔭 I’m currently working on Projects in Swift
-- 🌱 I’m currently learning Flutter and BlockChain
+- 🌱 I’m currently learning iOS Development
-- 👯 I’m looking to collaborate on Projects related to Android App Development, Blockchain Development.
+- 👯 I’m looking to collaborate on Projects related to Android App Development, iOS App Development.
 - 📫 How to reach me: rushilkothari25.rk@gmail.com
 - ⚡ Hobbies: Anime, Football and Music.